Petzys/ret2libc/README.md

 - Use safe string-operations in program code such as `fgets` or `strncpy` to restrict the number of input characters to a minimum and thereby prohibit buffer overflows.
 - Use a secure configuration following the recommendations of the following results.
 - Follow secure coding practices and regularly perform security assessments.
+- Perform a white-box penetration test to find and fix vulnerabilities in the code.

 ### 2. Insecure Use of `setuid` Bit in `exploit_me`